ucfopen/Materia/README.md

 ### Configure Using NGINX

-You can set php environment variables in your Nginx config using the fastcgi_param option.
+You can set php environment variables in your NGINX config using the fastcgi_param option.

 ```
 location ~ ^/index.php$ {